N S E W

 Pre & Post Safety Scores

-Psychological safety measured before and after the retreat using validated assessment tools.
+Psychological safety measured before and after the passage.
 Concrete data you can take to your leadership team or board.

 Written Commitments

-Each participant's heading — set on the final evening, documented and sent to them after the retreat.
+Each participant's heading — set on the final evening.
 One directional change per person, revisited at the 30-day check-in.

 30-Day Check-In Call

-A 45-minute call with Anton one month after the retreat.
+A 45-minute call with Anton one month after the passage.
 What has shifted.
 What hasn't.
 What support would help.
 Included for all participants at no extra cost.

 Alumni Network Access

-Permanent access to scalingcrew.club — a community of leaders who have sailed together.
+Permanent access to the alumni network — a community of leaders who have sailed together.
 Annual reunion expeditions, peer coaching, and a private channel to stay connected.

 Transparent